Details of Aircraft Losses by Date |

 Entry in Records of Events in 177 Squadron Operation Record Book for disappearance of KW403 on 24 Nov 1944:[4] Text (referring to NV376) transcribed, reads:

-The crash site was never located and the names of the two crew members are carried on lists in the Singapore Memorial in the Kranji War Cemetery:
+The crash site has not been located and the names of the two crew members are carried on lists in the Singapore Memorial in the Kranji War Cemetery:

 References: • Shores, 2005:[6]